We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 4. Mulch

-Mulch is one of the most versatile plant protection tools in the garden.
+Mulch is one of the most versatile plant protection tools there is.
 In warm weather, it cools the soil.
 When the weather turns cold, mulch can help insulate plant roots.
 Mulch also helps conserve moisture and reduce watering needs.
 Organic mulches can even improve soil condition over time as they break down.

-The key to using mulch is not to apply it too thickly.
+The key to using the right amount of mulch is not to apply too much of it—you don’t want to suffocate your plants.
 Add a layer around the base of a plant that’s no more than 4 inches thick.
-Too much mulch can suffocate plants.
 What can you use for mulch?
 Raked fall leaves, coco coir, compost, wood chips, straw, and shredded paper, and even gravel are all solid options.

 Best For: Perennials that need minimal protection from chilly weather

-Editors’ Choice: If you’re not up to shredding your own paper mulch or gathering raked leaves, FibreDust’s Coco mulch is a nontoxic, organic option that looks as good as it is effective.
+Our Recommendation: If you’re not up to shredding your own paper mulch or gathering raked leaves, try FibreDust’s Coco Mulch, a type of mulch that’s made of shredded coconut husk.
+It is a nontoxic, organic option that looks as good as it is effective.

 Cloches are excellent temporary protection tools that protect tender plants from sudden frosts.
 Your first frost date might not be for a month, but sometimes, a random patch of cold weather can happen unexpectedly.
 Don’t panic!
 Grab some cloches and pop them over your most frost-sensitive plants so they can live another few weeks.